Rhys Williams (footballer, born 2001): Liverpool

 On 31 August 2021, Williams signed a new contract with Liverpool and joined Swansea City on a loan deal to last the 2021–22 season.
 He allegedly suffered racist abuse during a match at Luton Town in September.
 Williams proved unable to dislodge Kyle Naughton, Ryan Bennett and Ryan Manning in Swansea's back three, causing manager Russell Martin to admit that "I don't think they'll [Liverpool] be overly happy he's not involved, but we have to what's right for our football team and our club".
 Williams played just five Championship games and Liverpool recalled him on 20 January.
 He wrote on Instagram: "Gutted it didn't go to plan but it's been a pleasure to be a Swan for the time I was given."

 Williams returned to the Championship on loan at Blackpool on 19 July 2022, on a deal due to the run for the whole of the 2022–23 campaign.
 He made his debut for the club in a 1–0 victory over Reading at Bloomfield Road on 29 July.
 He started the season in good form.
 After 17 appearances for the Seasiders, Williams was recalled to Liverpool on 23 January after he lost his place in the team and manager Michael Appleton was sacked.

 On 23 June 2023, Williams joined Aberdeen on a season-long loan.
 His loan at Pittodrie was cut short as he was recalled back to Liverpool on 3 January, having not made a league appearance for the Dons.
 Liverpool manager Jürgen Klopp said that Williams would have expected to play "from the first to the last second" in the Scottish Premiership.
 Aberdeen manager Barry Robson explained that "Rhys came up injured and has struggled".
 On 16 January 2024, he joined League One club Port Vale on loan until the end of the 2023–24 season.
 However, he did not make a matchday squad.
 He was recalled to Liverpool on 1 February for rehabilitation due to an injury.

 On 20 August 2024, he joined League Two club Morecambe on loan until January 2025.
 He said that he wanted manager Derek Adams to be able to trust him and was "delighted" at the chance to play first-team football.
 On 2 January, his loan was extended until the end of the 2024–25 season.
 He played 38 games for the club as Morecambe were relegated into non-League football.
+He was released upon his expiry of his contract at the end of the 2025–26 season.